zmaster15/Project-1_Lunar_Madness/README.md

 The Lunar Madness project Team is investigating the urban legend that correlates erratic behavior when the moon is in its Full phase.
 By comparing moon phase data against reported crime and traffic data for multiple major metropolitan cities, the project seeks to determine if there is a statistically significant correlation.
 If a strong correlation is identified, this preliminay proof of concept could be used as a basis for future investigation.
 Businesses and municipalities could benefit from the investigative work of the Lunar Madness Team to help inform optimized staffing levels, fleet preparations, and advising on supply inventories for public departments such as law enforcement, emergency services, and hospitals during specific lunar phases.

+## Hypothysis
+In research, there are two types of hypotheses: null (H0) and alternative (Ha).
+They work as a complementary pair, each stating that the other is wrong.
+Null Hypothesis (H0) – This can be thought of as the implied hypothesis.
+“Null” meaning “nothing.”
+This hypothesis states that there is no difference between groups or no relationship between variables.
+The null hypothesis is a presumption of status quo or no change.
+In our case, H0 = The full moon does not influence behavior, full moon or other moon days will approximately display the same level of erratic behavior.
+Alternative Hypothesis (Ha) – This hypothesis should state what we expect the data to show, based on our research on the topic.
+This is also known as the claim and in our case, Ha = Full moon days will have a higher number of erratic behavior incidents in comparision to other moon days.
+Erratic behavior is defined as "unpredictable, irregular, or inconsistent behavior that deviates from what is considered normal.
+It wan include mood swings, impulsive actions, and exaggerated emotional responses.
+Crime data and traffic violations datasets were used in our case as close analogies to represent erratic behavior.
+The Lunar Madness team sought to test the validity of the lunar lunacy effect by comparing crime data against full moon dates in 4 major metropolitan cities (Austin, Denver, Houston and Los Angeles) and traffic viloation across the entire the state of Maryland.
+If our hypothesis is true, we should see a higher volume of erratic behavior incidents, crime and traffic viloations, on days with a full moon.

 ## Project Requirements